Legal and Privacy

 In this context, in the absence of acceptable access to information, data will be held by PTL in accordance with out Terms of Business after PTL have ceased to be a Trustee.

 The GDPR generally affords individuals a right to access their Personal Data, and to rectify it or port it elsewhere.
 Individuals may request to see the information that is held about them to check its accuracy.
 For some Personal Data, individuals also have the right to object to PTL’s processing or to request that the data is erased.
 There are exceptions to the rights of individuals which may limit your rights in some circumstances.

 We have specific procedures in place in relation to Subject Access Requests (“SARs”) that you may be entitled to make.
 Put simply, a SAR is a request made by you which requires us to provide you with details of your Personal Data which we hold and process and a description of how we process it.
-Any questions or requests should be put in writing to David Brown, the DPM.
+Any questions or requests should be put in writing to Dawn Harris, the DPM.